sammcj/check-renamed-files-action/README.md

 - `path`: The path to the file to check.
 - `similarity`: The similarity threshold to use when comparing files, is treated as a percentage (e.g. 50 = 50%).

+## Outputs

+- `modifiedFiles`: An array of files that were renamed between the two refs.

 ## Usage

 ```yaml